 '''

-al.sources = r1
+al.sources = rl

-al.channels = c1
+al.channels = cl

 al.sources.rl.selector.type = org.example.MyChannelSelector

 '''

 Flume Sink Processors

 Sink groups allow users to group multiple sinks into one entity.
 Sink processors can be used to provide load balancing capabilities over all sinks inside the group or to achieve fail over from one sink to another in case of temporal failure.